In Vanderburgh County there is a place for everyone!

 Willing Western Workers

-The Willing Western Workers meet on the third Tuesday of the momth.
-They love fulfilling the Homemaker mission by supporting local organizations, serving in leadership positions, and learning new skills.
+The Willing Western Workers meet on the third Tuesday of the month.
+They love fulfilling the Homemaker mission by supporting local organizations, learning new crafts and recipes, and sharing their friendship with each other.

 The Ya-Yas meet monthly on varied Fridays and Sundays and are flexible to work around members’ work schedules.
 They love to be together and to express their personalities.
 Their motto is ‘Because Nice Matters.’